TheBlackVall/WireGuard-ESP32-Arduino/README.md

 Almost all of this code is based on the [WireGuard Implementation for lwIP](https://github.com/smartalock/wireguard-lwip), but some potion of the code is adjusted to build with ESP32 Arduino.

-Updated `wireguardif.c` to use `esp_netif.h` instead of `tcpip_adapter.h`, and `wireguardif_init` function was modified to reflect the library change.

-All code aside from `wireguardif.c` is untouched, and example sketches should work as with the parent fork.

 ## How to use

 1. Include `WireGuard-ESP32.h` at the early part of the sketch.